Shipping is available anywhere in the continental US, weather permitting. Please email us to order.

 12ct – $5 SOLD OUT

 This is your typical backyard Rolly Polly.
 The benefit of using captive bred individuals instead of catching them from outside is that any environmental contaminants that they may have been exposed to/ingested have been bred out over a couple generations.
 This is a fairly prolific species but slow to grow to maturity.
 They tolerate a wide range of environments.
 They are often seen foraging above the soil so they make a great isopod for a display.

 Little Sea Isopod- Cubaris murina

 This adorable little isopod thrives in moderate to high humidity, but seems to spend a fair amount of time in drier areas as well.
 They produce small clutches and reproduce slowly.

 Clown Isopod- Armadillidium klugii

 These Isopods prefer their environment dry and with good ventilation.
-We provide a corner with damp sphagnum moss and mist once or twice a week but otherwise the substrate is dry.
+We provide a corner with damp sphagnum moss and mist lightly only once or twice a week.
 The are slow growers and slow producers.

 Smooth Isopod- Porcellio laevis

 These large Isopods like to burrow.
 They also move fast, reproduce fast and grow fast.
 They tolerate a wide range of environments and are an easy species to keep.
 These features make them ideal for vivariums where they may get eaten.